Hassayampa River

+The legend came about from the gold rush era.
+The reports of gold strikes from the area were so over-exaggerated that the Legend of the Hassayampa was born.
+Those telling the tall tales were labeled “Hassayampers”.

 This lush streamside habitat is home to some of the desert's most spectacular wildlife.
 Yet many of them have become dangerously imperiled as riparian areas have disappeared from the Arizona landscape.

 In the Sonoran Desert, riparian areas nourish cottonwood-willow forests, one of the rarest and most threatened forest types in North America.
 An estimated 90 percent of these critical wet landscapes have been lost, damaged or degraded in the last century.
 This loss threatens at least 80 percent of Arizona wildlife, which depend upon riparian habitats for survival.

 The Hassayampa River was the location of the 1890 Walnut Grove Dam failure, which led to over 100 fatalities along the river.